 It might be true that after a long period of time the hairs are just as thick and as many but what matters to me is that even if I don’t epilate for a whole month, the number of hairs on my body is considerably reduced.

-Epilation isn’t a perfect method.
+Epilation is not a perfect hair removal method.

 Epilators come with downsides, like most things in life.

 Ingrown hairs are not solely a consequence for these tiny devices, waxing and shaving can lead to their appearance, too.

 This is the most important thing that can be done in order to keep your skin free of ingrown hairs.

 I’ve written a fully documented article on preventing ingrown hairs here, feel free to read it in order to be prepared, whether you wax/shave/epilate.

 Pain is the thing that makes plenty of women give up on using epilators or waxing.

 Shaving is the ideal solution because there’s no pain involved, which is wonderful.

-In time, you get used to the pain and after a few epilation sessions you will only feel something like tiny pinches.
+You get used to the pain and after more than a few epilation sessions you will only feel something like tiny pinches.

 My recommendation would be only this one:

 If you want to switch from razors to epilators then you might consider a waxing session or maybe two in order to get used to the pain.

 The first epilation sessions take a while until all the hairs are removed.

-The sessions become much shorter after some time.
-And if you don’t get lazy and let the hair grow for more than two weeks then you can epilate your legs in 40 minutes or so.
+If you don’t get lazy and let the hair grow for more than two weeks then you can epilate your legs in 40 minutes or so.